 I believe there’s meaning in material and process.
 My practice revolves around constant experimentation and discovery, and the joy this creative energy brings to my life and the world at large.

 I am a multidisciplinary artist whose work explores paint as object and architecture through innovative processes using acrylic paint and metal leaf.
 I am interested in how the heightened physicality of the paint may generate corporeal resonance, and elicit desire or longing.
 With this work I create experiences that enhance the viewer’s awareness of being physically present, spark conversation, and inspire a sense of joy or wonder.
 Viewers become participants, and the elements of surprise and wonder become a way for strangers to connect.

-My explorations of sculptural painting began as wall-based works and have naturally evolved to include large scale installations.
-These installations strike a dialogue between hyperphysical paint forms and expanses of gold leaf in which I am painting with light and fields of reflected color.
-There exists a deliberate intersection between the ethereal and fugitive medium of light and the materially tethered nature of paint.
+My large-scale installations strike a dialogue between hyperphysical paint forms and expanses of metal leaf in which I am painting with light and fields of reflected color.
+There is a deliberate intersection between the ethereal medium of light and the materially tethered nature of paint.

 My process involves pouring thick pools of acrylic paint onto plastic sheeting.
 Once the pooled paint dries, I peel the skin- or fabric-like material off the plastic, then use it to form three-dimensional objects.
 Utilizing different sculptural approaches at a wide range of scales, I create paintings executed in space in which the viewer becomes a participant.